nephio-project/nephio/krm-functions/lib/condkptsdk/design.md

     - The deletion is take care of by the remote resource by acting on the delete annotation set by the sdk
     - The typical usage pattern is when the parent has insufficient information to define the full spec.
 E.g. a NAD needs an IP and VLAN for it to be specified fully.
 So rather than building a half baked CRD the system generates a condition for the child NAD fn/controller to act upon and it will create the Spec within the child function/controller.
 - childLocal:
     - the fn/controller defines the spec locally within the fn/controller.
-Its condition is always true as the actor is the fn itslef
+Its condition is always true as the actor is the fn itself
 - childInitial:
     - the package can contain already owned reference in the resource to indicate its dependency.
 As such the SDK takes this into account when updating conditions.